UT-DA-BootCamp-Projects-2023/python-api-challenge/README.md

         -- Fig4 <br>
         -- Cities.csv <br>
 **----------To Execute the Jupyter source file ----------**
 * Create api_keys.py in the same level as WeatherPy folder and add the below content.
 You need add your own keys in this file.
-To get your keys visit OpenWeatherMap and geoapify website and register yourself, get the key and update below.
+To get your keys visit OpenWeatherMap and geoapify website and register yourself, get the key and update below.<br>
   Comment-OpenWeatherMap API Key below<br>
    weather_api_key = "YOUR KEY GOES HERE"<br>
    <br>